xrcyz/xrcyz.github.io/_drafts/2022-04-24-neural-cellular-automata-writeup.md

     <img src= "../assets/images/voxel reaction diffusion raymarching.png" alt="image of 3D reaction diffusion" width="800" height="600" align="middle"/>
 </p>

 Which brings us to the current state of play: I expanded the cell neighborhoods to implement Young's model of reaction diffusion.
 Each voxel receives an activation signal from an inner envelope and an activation signal from an outer envelope.
-The neural network takes the current voxel state, the activation signal and the inhibitor signal, and computes a new state.
+The neural network takes the current voxel state, the activation signal and the inhibitor signal, and computes a new voxel state.

 {% include embed.html url="https://www.youtube.com/embed/_C0A5zX-iqM" %}

+What is interesting to me at present is that you could run reaction diffusion in a 3D texture to output a 2D video of cell mitosis.
+Time is just another dimension.
+Theoretically you could generate arbitrary rulesets for 2D cellular automata by training against a target 3D texture, right?
+And then do the same thing with a voxel scene by targeting a 4D texture.
+It's turtles all the way up...

+If you read this far and you want to keep in contact, please give me a follow on [Twitter](https://twitter.com/planet403).

 ## References
 Links to various people or channels whose work helped me in this project.